 One Northside is a community-driven initiative to improve the quality of life in all 18 neighborhoods of the Northside.
 Since early 2014, hundreds of Northside residents have engaged with local leaders and stakeholders in community-wide conversations to create a shared agenda for the revitalization of this vital component of the greater Pittsburgh region.
 In partnership with The Buhl Foundation, The Sprout Fund provides catalytic support to advance the One Northside vision through citizen-led micro grants.
 Eligible projects are led by Northside residents and take place in the City of Pittsburgh’s 18 Northside neighborhoods.

 As a young person, how would you use up to $500 to make a positive change in your community?

 The Change Machine provides $500 grants to support, celebrate, and showcase unique youth-led initiatives with the power to incite positive change.
 Change Machine projects are innovative, non-traditional ideas that focus on current issues and challenges faced by youth, and inspire a diverse group of participants to be more active, involved, and civically-engaged.
-Applications are encouraged from youth up to age 18 and requests are accepted on a rolling basis and batched for review every 3 months.
-The application period for 2016 is closed.
-Check back in 2017 for new deadlines and opportunities.
+Applications are encouraged from youth up to age 18 and the deadline for proposals is Friday, September 15, 2017 at 5:00pm.